AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/patching-at-scale.md

    }
    ```

 1. Create an `/m2-hotfixes` directory inside your package and add it to the `map` attribute in your `composer.json` file.
 The `map` attribute contains files to copy from this package into the root of the target project that you want to patch.
-Patches in this directory are automatically installed during `composer install` operations.

    ```json
    {